bictorv/chaosnet-bridge/README.md

 http://www.unlambda.com/cadr/, or at https://tumbleweed.nu/lm-3/).
 There can be only one such server per host system (on the same host as the bridge) since the named socket of the server is constant.

+(Note that the modern usim at https://tumbleweed.nu/lm-3/ does not need the "chaosd" server, but can connect directly to cbridge using Chaos-over-UDP.)

 ### Chaos-over-Ethernet